 1. Virtues, as well as principles in self-government and civility, are identified and clearly taught in a seamless manner through course content.

 2. Emphasis is placed on minds-on learning and on fostering a spirit of inquiry in students; standardized tests, while important, do not drive curriculum and instruction.

-3. The curriculum is knowledge-rich and built around the principle of teaching a common body of essential knowledge that promotes academic success, citizenship, and the centrality of the Western Tradition.
+3. The curriculum is knowledge-rich and built with the goal of providing students with a common body of essential knowledge that promotes academic success, citizenship, and the centrality of the Western Tradition.

 4. Literacy is taught through explicit phonics and grammar, and rational thought and expression are acquired through logic and rhetoric.

-5. Greek and Latin constitute the foundational foreign language instruction for training in grammar, vocabulary, and critical thinking and as a bridge to the study of seminal texts of the Western Tradition and to other modern languages.
+5. Greek and Latin constitute the foundational foreign language instruction for training in grammar, vocabulary, and critical thinking and as a bridge to the study of seminal texts and to other languages.

-6. Classic works of history, literature, and philosophy, i.e. Great Books, constitute the texts students read, examine, and discuss with depth and seriousness.
+6. Classic works of history and literature, i.e. Great Books, constitute the texts students read, examine, and discuss with depth and seriousness.